SArkar-Htet/easybank-landing-page/README.md

 - [Build a website from scratch - Frontend Mentor EasyBank landing page](https://www.youtube.com/playlist?list=PLUWqFDiirlsuYscECzks6zIZWr_Cfcx9k) - This is an amazing playlist which helped me to understand responsive, frontend, mobile-first workflow and some CSS properties.
 - [Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123) - This
 course helped me to know basic knowledge of git and how to write a good commit message.
-- [W3 Schools](https://www.w3schools.com/) This is an amazing website for who is learning about web development.
+- [W3 Schools](https://www.w3schools.com/) This is an amazing website for who are learning about web development.

 ## Author